vlelo20/cot-distillation-ddi-rebuild-/README.md

    mechanistically-relevant neighbors**, especially for tail labels.
-3. Can we tell the teacher *what direction the interaction goes* via structured metadata derived from a pharmacological hierarchy, before it writes the rationale? **Yes — and it eliminates wrong-direction commitments almost entirely.**
+3. Can we tell the teacher *what direction the interaction goes* via structured metadata derived from a pharmacological hierarchy, before it writes the rationale? **Yes — and it assists in eliminating wrong-direction commitments.

 ---